Counseling Degrees and Programs in Washington

 Western Washington University

 Western Washington University (WWU) is home to three graduate counseling degrees accredited by CACREP.
 The Master of Science (MS) in Clinical Mental Health Counseling is a two-year, full-time degree with an optional thesis.
 Students learn about a variety of counseling theories and develop counseling skills and techniques through supervised practicum and internship opportunities.
-The curriculum includes 91 quarter credits, such as Adult Psychopathology and Cross-Cultural Counseling.
+The curriculum includes 91 to 97 quarter credits, such as Adult Psychopathology and Cross-Cultural Counseling.
 The Master of Education (M.Ed.) in School Counseling is comprised of 90 quarter credits with an optional thesis.
 The 90-quarter-credit Master of Arts (MA) in Rehabilitation Counseling teaches students how to provide appropriate counseling services to clients with disabilities through a mix of on-campus and distance learning courses.
 On-campus classes in the rehabilitation counseling degree are delivered at the Everett University Center on the Everett Community College campus.
 All degrees meet state coursework requirements for licensure in their respective areas.

 Online and Hybrid Programs